offendingcommit/valdris/README.md

 [![Obsidian](https://img.shields.io/badge/Obsidian-Ready-7c3aed)](https://obsidian.md/)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](CONTRIBUTING.md)

-*A collaborative fantasy world for Dungeons & Dragons 5th Edition*
+*A collaborative fantasy world featuring ancient Architect ruins for Dungeons & Dragons 5th Edition*

 </div>

 ## 🌍 Overview

-Welcome to **Valderis**, an open-source campaign setting designed for Dungeons & Dragons 5th Edition.
-This living world is built by and for the tabletop RPG community, offering a rich fantasy setting that Game Masters can use, modify, and expand upon for their own campaigns.
+Welcome to **Valdris**, an open-source campaign setting designed for Dungeons & Dragons 5th Edition.
+This living world is built by and for the tabletop RPG community, offering a rich fantasy setting centered around ancient Architect ruins that Game Masters can use, modify, and expand upon for their own campaigns.

-Whether you're looking for a complete campaign world, inspiration for your own setting, or want to contribute to a collaborative worldbuilding project, Valderis welcomes you with open arms.
+Whether you're looking for a complete campaign world, inspiration for your own setting, or want to contribute to a collaborative worldbuilding project, Valdris welcomes you with open arms.

 ## 🚀 Getting Started